 As with all SEO practices, keywords are crucial.
 However, if you have a narrow list of keywords or keyword phrases that you’re ranking for, the BERT update will probably bypass you in favor of sites with the keyword focuses that Google’s users are searching for.

 BERT is one of the most advanced and progressive updates to Google’s algorithm.
 As a result, it can discern context and user intent better than ever.
 That means users can enter a query precisely as they’d ask, and BERT enables the web crawlers to understand the question and find content that will satisfy the user.
 If your content is written unnaturally, cumbersome, or full of jargon, chances are, you will not like your page ranking.

 How The BERT Update Works

 In the past, Google would interpret a user’s query word by word.
-With the advent of the BERT update, the search engine can now parse the entire query phrase to provide more accurate search results.
-BERT reads query text in the same way a human would: as a whole thought, not as individual words.
+With the advent of the BERT update, the search engine can parse the entire query phrase to provide more accurate search results.
+BERT reads query text the same way a human would: as a whole thought, not as individual words.
 With BERT, context is king, which works out nicely for users because this update understands user intent better than any other update that has come before it.

 How to Adjust Your SEO Strategy and Recover

 As we said, you will not be penalized with the BERT update.
 The focus is less on finding “bad” sites and downranking them and more on understanding user intent more clearly and nuanced than ever.
 Still, there are minor tweaks you can implement on your site and to your content to give yourself the best chance of ranking high with BERT.